PennRobotics/bci/README.md

 Signals were mean-corrected (zero mean) and normalized by dividing standard deviation.
 (Normalization was NOT used for a2.)

+Larger bin sizes did not result in incremental improvement.

 ## Project Description
 Three patients had EEG array recordings collected while moving individual fingers